 How to control the unexplainable artificial intelligence?

-The title of this paragraph was inspired by an interesting speech from Andrew Burt at the University of Chicago named “Regulating Artificial Intelligence: How to Control the Unexplainable“.
+The title of this paragraph was inspired by an inspiring speech from Andrew Burt at the University of Chicago named “Regulating Artificial Intelligence: How to Control the Unexplainable.”

 It is possible to react to the “unexplainable” just prohibiting, rather than regulating, AI.
-This is for instance what European data protection regulators have been trying to do with the GDPR.
+This scenario is, for instance, what European data protection regulators have been trying to do with the GDPR.
 You can read my article on the topic “Artificial intelligence – What privacy issues with the GDPR?“.
-But essentially the European privacy regulation prohibits the usage of AI to take automated decisions that produce legal effects concerning individuals or similarly significantly affects them, unless this is
+But mainly the European privacy regulation prohibits the usage of AI from taking automated decisions that produce legal effects concerning individuals or similarly significantly affects them unless this is

 - provided by the law, such as in the case of fraud prevention or money laundering checks,